-Fraud prevention: Understanding business email compromise (BEC)
+Understanding business email compromise (BEC)

-By 3 March 2020 9 min read
+By ATB Financial 1 March 2023 10 min read

-And despite extensive awareness of business email compromise (BEC) schemes, organizations of all sizes continue to be defrauded at a staggering rate.
-Companies in every sector and industry are being targeted, even those with robust cyber security systems.
+Since 2013, criminal organizations have been exploiting the business sector’s reliance on cloud-based email infrastructures to perpetrate fraud.
+Despite extensive awareness of business email compromise (BEC) schemes, Albertan organizations of all sizes continue to be defrauded at a staggering rate.
+Companies in every sector and industry are being targeted, even those with robust cybersecurity systems.
 So what can organizations do to protect themselves?

-How does BEC work
+How does BEC work?

 The cost of BEC fraud to Canadian businesses

-Who is the target of a BEC attack
+Who does a BEC attack target?

 Know how to spot the different types of BEC